Prequalification vs. Preapproval: How Prequalification Improves Customer Retention and Lead Generation

 Right now, the mortgage market is going through a shift.
 Refinance requests are being eclipsed by mortgage applications for new home purchases.
-On top of that, housing inventory is at an all-time low.1
+On top of that, housing inventory is at an all-time low.

 So, how does prequalification differ from preapproval?
-And why is prequalification a superior marketing strategy for lenders and borrowers alike?
+And why is a strategic approach to credit pulls becoming more important than ever?
 Keep reading to find out.

 Prequalification vs. Preapproval: What’s the Difference?